Issue Date: September 12, 2016

 Academic record: State University of New York, Buffalo, B.S., 1969; Indiana University, Ph.D., 1972

 Member: Member of ACS since 1969.
-American Association for the Advancement of Science; Royal Society of Chemistry; National Association for Research in Science Teaching; Association for Science Teacher Education; Phi Lambda Upsilon; Sigma Xi.
+American Association of Chemistry Teachers, American Association for the Advancement of Science, Royal Society of Chemistry, National Association for Research in Science Teaching, Association for Science Teacher Education, Phi Lambda Upsilon, Sigma Xi.
 ACS Division: Chemical Education

-Related activities:Chemistry Education Research & Practice, associate editor, 2004– ; Journal of Science Teacher Education, associate editor, 2006–10; Journal of Research in Science Teaching, associate editor, 1993–98; organized and/or chaired more than 25 symposia at ACS meetings; program chair for chemical education for the 201st ACS meeting (Atlanta, 1991), 233rd ACS meeting (Chicago, 2007), and 241st ACS meeting (Anaheim, 2011); published 135 papers and 25 books; presented 485 papers at technical conferences and more than 550 invited lectures, including almost 200 talks at ACS local section meetings
+Related activities:Chemistry Education Research & Practice, associate editor, 2004– ; Journal of Science Teacher Education, associate editor, 2006–10; Journal of Research in Science Teaching, associate editor, 1993–98; organized and/or chaired 30 symposia at ACS meetings; program chair for chemical education for the 241st ACS National Meeting (Anaheim, 2011), 233rd ACS National Meeting (Chicago, 2007), and 201st ACS National Meeting (Atlanta, 1991); published 150 papers, eight textbooks, and a book on research methods in discipline-based educational research; presented 516 papers at technical conferences and more than 575 invited lectures, including almost 200 talks at ACS local section meetings

-Three years ago, I began my position statement with a quote from Dickens: “It was the best of times, it was the worst of times …” Little did I know how perceptive this quote would be for my three years on the ACS Board of Directors.
+Six years ago, I began my position statement with a famous quote from Dickens: “It was the best of times, it was the worst of times. …” Little did I know how perceptive this quote would be for my term on the ACS Board of Directors.

-I would like to thank members of District II for having faith in my ability to represent them as a member of the board of directors.
-I hope to have the opportunity to continue working with the board on the issues the society faces in the next few years.
+Once again, I would like to thank the members of District II for having faith in my ability to represent them as a member of the board of directors.
+I hope to have the opportunity to continue working with the board on the issues ACS will face as we look into the future.

 - Chemical & Engineering News